 Karnes was asked to explain the irregularities US cannabis operators face in relation to banking needs.

-Due to the federal illegality of cannabis, businesses are barred from accessing the same banking options that other businesses would be able to use, leading many operators to deal in cash.
+Due to the federal illegality of cannabis, businesses are barred from accessing the same banking options that other companies would be able to use, leading many operators to deal in cash.

 “There’s an enormous compliance burden, and these banks have to ensure that their clients are in conformity with this requirement.
 Many banks, particularly the larger ones, don’t want to take that risk.”